 While taking driver’s education classes or learning to drive with your parents, you were likely told the danger of driving drunk.
 Drunk driving impacts your ability to judge distance, focus, and identify danger on the road.
 Driving while overly drowsy, however, can be just as dangerous as driving under the influence.
 A fatigued driver who has only averaged six hours of sleep in a 24-hour period of time is likely to:

 - Fall asleep for a second at the wheel

 - Experience blurry vision

-These symptoms of fatigue could easily lead to a serious car accident.
+These symptoms of fatigue could easily lead to a serious car wreck.
 Fatigued drivers may neglect to stop at red lights, give the right of way to pedestrians, or even stay in their lane.
 However, it isn’t just car drivers you should be on the alert for.
 In fact, a small passenger vehicle may be the least of your worries if a fatigued truck driver is on the road with you.

 Fatigued driving is a serious issue with truck drivers.
 Truck drivers work on the road.
 This means that they drive all day, all week.
 There are federal laws focused on making sure that truck drivers get the rest they need to stay sharp and focused on the road.
 Sadly, these regulations are often ignored by trucking companies who may force their drivers to work long hours without breaks in order to maximize profits.

 When a driver in charge of operating an 80,000-pound truck falls asleep at the wheel, the results are almost always catastrophic.
 Truck accidents caused by drowsy drivers can cause pileups and shut down a highway for hours.
 Those unlucky enough to be involved in the collision will likely walk away with severe injuries, if they walk away at all.
 Knowing the signs that a driver near you may be drowsy could give you the warning you need to keep yourself safe.